How do you maintain your integrity as a leader?

 I’ve seen leaders fall into this trap many times.
 Typically, a leader will say they are going to do something.
 It might be around reward or terms of employment, or even improving something.
 Then, in the end, nothing happens.
 Mostly this occurs not because leaders are disingenuous with their promises.
 It is because of procrastination.
 The trouble with procrastinating on a promise is by the time you get around to following through, you have already lost the trust and confidence of your team.

 I worked with a client who had clearly lost trust in her CEO.
 Part of the work she carried out was approving applications from people who needed to qualify for certain services.
 She had received an application from a high profile person who clearly did not meet the criteria.
 My client was disappointed and disillusioned to find out this person had been qualified by her CEO, as “an exception”.
 Just one badly skewed decision can result in losing the respect of your team forever.

 3. Practising non-judgment

 There is a fine distinction between passing judgment in terms of good and bad, and that of discerning what is wanted and unwanted.
 I remember an instance when an employee had lost their job.
 They had stolen some money from a business I was working with.
 The employee was immediately fired.
 The business had no choice.
-Not only to show this behavior wasn’t wanted, or acceptable, but to make sure it didn’t happen again.
+Not only to show this behaviour wasn’t wanted, or acceptable, but to make sure it didn’t happen again.
 It turns out, however, the employee had been suffering from extreme stress.
-As a result had been acting completely out of character.
-The CEO recognizing this had helped the employee to get the right help to get their life on track.
+As a result, had been acting completely out of character.
+The CEO recognizing this helped the employee to get the right help to get their life on track.

 The CEO would never have been able to do this if they had judged the person.
-The trick here is to do something about unwanted behaviors but to still care for the person in a non-judgmental way.
+The trick here is to do something about unwanted behaviours but to still care for the person in a non-judgmental way.
 I was talking to a governor of a prison, and she concluded that the majority of people in her institute were there in situations which she termed “Oh but for the grace of God there go I”.